HappyPantss/functional-programming/README.md

-# functional-programming
+# front-end data
-This is the repository for functional-programming CMD 2020/2021.
+This is the repository for frontend-data CMD 2020/2021.

 # Debrief
 In this course we will make a data visualization for the 'De Volkskrant' newspaper.
 We got some data to explore.
 The data is about parking and cars.
 I have to choose a topic which I think would make a great visualization.
 These datasets were given by RDW and are opensource.
 The RDW is a organization that takes care of the registration of motorized vehicles and driving licenses in the Netherlands.